 Additional Field Experience: Not required during academic training.
-However, 36 months of acceptable employment experience including 12 months supervised by a CRC will be required after completion of academic requirements to fulfill requirements for the CRC.
+However, a minimum of 12 months of acceptable employment experience including 12 months of direct supervision by a qualified CRC professional will be required after completion of academic requirements for CRC eligibility.
 See program chair for any questions.